Optimal transport and control of an active particle near a plane wall: Summary and outlook

 Several simplifications in the present model merit comment.
 The analysis is one-dimensional (wall-normal), and the lateral Brownian motion of the particle has been neglected.
+In addition, the orientation of the active particle has been considered to be fixed along the wall normal direction.
+This effective one-dimensional motion is an approximation which can arise due to large bottom-heaviness of active particles \cite{goldstein2015green}.
 The wall correction used in this paper is a leading-order far-field approximation; lubrication corrections become important as $H \to 1$ and are not captured here.
 The protocol is feedforward: no real-time measurement of the particle position is used, and incorporating feedback would generally reduce dissipation further~\cite{alvarado2026optimal, seifert_2025}.
-The orientation of the active particle has been considered to be fixed along the wall normal direction.
-This is possible due to bottom-heaviness of active particles \cite{goldstein2015green}.
 The present study also treats a single particle; dynamics in many-particle systems are not addressed, which suggests exciting direction for future work.
-Application of the method to obtain minimum heat dissipated protocols suggest another direction for further investigations. \\

-The Ritz--Chebyshev--GA framework presented in this paper requires only the ability to simulate stochastic trajectories and is therefore applicable to any generic stochastic system.
-Natural extensions include three-dimensional transport with lateral fluctuations and rotational--translational coupling, simultaneous optimisation of trap stiffness and position, and many-particle systems with hydrodynamic interactions.
+The Ritz method framework presented in this paper requires only the ability to simulate stochastic trajectories and is therefore applicable to any generic stochastic system.
+Natural extensions include three-dimensional transport with lateral fluctuations and rotational--translational coupling, simultaneous optimization of trap stiffness and position, and many-particle systems with hydrodynamic interactions.
 The direction-dependent symmetry breaking reported here is a general feature of systems with spatially inhomogeneous dynamics, where transport in opposite directions samples the environment in reversed order.
+Application of the method to obtain minimum heat dissipated \cite{seifert_2025} protocols and/or protocols which minimize the entropy production rate \cite{seifert_2025} suggest further avenues of investigations.